Rhydon1337/linux-kernel-debugging/README.md

 * -s -> qemu will open a gdbserver on TCP port 1234
 * -kernel -> path to the compiled kernel image
 * -m -> amount of memory of the vm
-* -hda -> path to disk image in our case the rootfs (and bootloader)
+* -hda -> path to the root filesystem image in our case the rootfs
 * -append -> send command line arguments to the linux kernel
 * -net nic,model=virtio -> connect a network interface
 * -net user,hostfwd=tcp::5555-:22 -> in order to use ssh we will forward tcp traffic from host port 5555 to guest port 22